Zetahaxx/CNN-Based-Automatic-Blood-cells-count-using-YOLO/README.md

-## Automatic Identification and Counting of Blood Cells
+## CNN Based Automatic Identification and Counting of Blood Cells using YOLO

 ## Dataset
 The [```Complete Blood Count (CBC) Dataset```](https://github.com/MahmudulAlam/Complete-Blood-Cell-Count-Dataset) has been used for automatic identification and counting of blood cells.
 Download the dataset, unzip and put the ```Training```, ```Testing```, and ```Validation``` folder in the working directory.